Where to Stay in Budapest: Best Districts & Hotels

 • Noise may be a concern in this busy downtown hub.

 In terms of where to stay in Budapest on a budget, Terézváros is the leading contender with a strong offering of low-cost accommodation.
-Which, if you want to hit the shops on Andrássy Avenue, you’ll really appreciate as the street is known for its designer labels!
+Which, if you want to hit the shops on Andrássy Avenue, you’ll really appreciate it as the street is known for its designer labels!

-The other perk of staying in District VI is that you will be within easy access of the lush City Park which spreads out behind Heroes’ Square and contains the majestic Széchenyi Thermal Baths.
+The other perk of staying in District VI is that you will be within easy access to the lush City Park which spreads out behind Heroes’ Square and contains the majestic Széchenyi Thermal Baths.
 On a more practical note, Terézváros is the location of Budapest-Nyugati, the secondary train station in the city.

 Pros and cons of staying in District VI